How the mutuelle (public health insurance fund) works in Belgium

 Can I join a mutuelle if I'm not paying social security contributions?

 No, in order to benefit from the Belgian public health system, you need to pay social security contributions in Belgium.
 This can be via your work, as a self-employed or via your Belgian pension or unemployment.
-If you're currently not paying social security contributions but you want to register for a mutuelle, you will have to declare your income and will be asked to pay quarterly contributions based on that income, first.
+If you're currently not paying social security contributions but you want to register for a mutuelle, you will have to declare your income and will be asked to pay quarterly contributions of €931.12/quarter, first.

 Temporary coverage options: